Apply a sensitivity label to content automatically

 When a sensitivity label is automatically applied, the user sees a notification in their Office app.
 They can choose OK to dismiss the notification.

 Recommend that the user apply a sensitivity label

-If you prefer, instead of applying a sensitivity label automatically to content, you can recommend to your users that they apply the label.
-This option provides your users the flexibility of accepting the classification and any associated protection, or dismissing the recommendation if the label is not suitable for their document or email.
+If you prefer, you can recommend to your users that they apply the label.
+With this option, your users can accept the classification and any associated protection, or dismiss the recommendation if the label is not suitable for their document or email.

-Note that recommended labels are supported in Word, PowerPoint, and Excel (and require that the Azure Information Protection unified labeling client is installed).
-We're working on support for recommended labels in Outlook.
+Recommended labels are supported in Word, PowerPoint, and Excel (and require that the Azure Information Protection unified labeling client is installed).

 Here's an example of a prompt when you configure a condition to apply a label as a recommended action, with a custom policy tip.
 You can choose what text is displayed in the policy tip.

 Automatic labeling applies to Word, Excel, and PowerPoint when you save a document, and to Outlook when you send an email.
 These conditions detect sensitive information in the body text in documents and emails, and to headers and footers — but not in the subject line or attachments of email.

 You can't use automatic classification for documents and emails that were previously manually labeled, or previously automatically labeled with a higher classification.
 Remember, you can only apply a single sensitivity label to a document or email (in addition to a single retention label).

 Recommended classification applies to Word, Excel, and PowerPoint when you save documents.